TanStack/router/docs/framework/react/start/server-functions.md

 ## Calling server functions anywhere else

-Server functions are just async functions, so they can ultimately be called from anywhere in your application.
-However, be aware that any redirects or notFounds thrown by server functions will not be handled automatically unless called from a route lifecycle or a component that uses the `useServerFn` hook.
+When using server functions, be aware that redirects and notFounds they throw will only be handled automatically when called from:

+- Route lifecycles
+- Components using the useServerFn hook

+For other usage locations, you'll need to handle these cases manually.

 ## Redirects